Hey friend,

 No wonder Sunday nights feel heavy.

 And that preparation?
 It doesn't have to be complicated or time-consuming.
-It just has to be intentional.
+Just make sure it's intentional.

 My Sunday Night Routine (The Real, Doable Version)

-This isn't some perfect Pinterest routine.
-It's what I actually do on Sunday nights to help myself feel ready for the week - even when I don't want to.
+Here's what I do on Sunday nights to help myself feel ready for the week - even when I don't want to.

 1. Brain Dump Everything in My Journal (10 Minutes)